shawnacscott/pcs_code_challenge_01/README.md

 Growing Madlibs Code Challenge

-Increment 1:

-1. Prompts on the command line with the following text: "Please enter a noun or noun phrase:"

-2. Accepts text from the user, removes leading and trailing whitespace, and stores it in the variable 'noun.'
+1. Gathers the following parts of speech from the user (each can be a word or phrase):
+	Noun
+	Adjective
+	Verb
+	Adverb
+	Object

+2. Stores all of these in a hash where the index is the name of the part of speech.
+For example, "noun" or "verb".

+3. It does not use methods.

+4. Prints the hash values

-3. Inserts the noun or noun phrase in the following sentence template using interpolation:
+5. Inserts the parts of speech in the following template using hash syntax and interpolation:

-"The (noun or noun phrase) went to sea in a sturdy ship."
+	"The (adjective) (noun) suddenly and (adverb) had to (verb) the (object)."

-4. Displays the resulting sentence to the user and exits.
+6. Displays the sentence and exits.